dromologue/ContinuousTransformation/README.md

 Please submit a pull request with the addition of your name to the [Contributors List](https://github.com/dromologue/ContinuousTransformation/blob/master/Contributors.md) to lodge your support.

 The same goes for additions and suggested changes - please submit a pull request.
-Once you have added new material, please update and reference it in [RecentAdditions](https://github.com/dromologue/ContinuousTransformation/blob/master/RecentAdditions.md) file
+Once you have added new material, please update and reference it in [RecentAdditions](https://github.com/dromologue/ContinuousTransformation/blob/master/RecentAdditions.md)

 + A storyboard for components referenced in this approach is to be found [here](https://trello.com/b/yGs6RKhm).
 Please send an [an email](mailto:dromologue@gmail.com) to request access to the Trello board.
 + An overview of primary content is held at the wiki [here](https://github.com/dromologue/BeingContinuous/wiki).